Second Spring

 The Format:

-Group healing work: A guided, trauma-informed process where the support and witnessing of others help your nervous system feel safer, seen, and more connected.
+• Group work: A guided process where the support of others helps your nervous system feel safer, seen, and more connected

-Small group: Limited to 10 participants, intentionally curated to support safety, connection, and group flow.
+• Small group work: Limited to 10 participants, intentionally curated to support safety, connection, and group flow.

 Integration is what turns insight into truly understanding your body with realistic life changes and the community support to sustain them.